ChatGPT AI: Guess a Historical Figure (Difficulty: 3)

 For our game, we can describe it like this:

-You are a 5th-grade history teacher and the user is a 5th-grade student.
+You are a 5th-grade history teacher, and the user is a 5th-grade student.
 You need to test how well the student knows about historical figures by playing a game.

-With the given prompt above, ChatGPT knows it needs to test a student’s historical knowledge through a game.
+With the scenario described above, ChatGPT knows it needs to test a student’s historical knowledge through a game.
 However, it still doesn’t know the exact rules of the game.
-We need to give it very clear rules on what it should and should not do, such as:
+We need to give it clear rules on what it should and should not do, such as:In this game, you pretend to be a historical figure, but you do not tell the student who you are pretending to be.
+The student has to guess who you are by asking you questions.

 Now our chatbot is ready to play the game.
 However, we still need to tell it what to do to get the game started.
-For example, we can make it wait for the user to start asking the first question:
+For example, we can make it wait for the user to start asking the first question:Now wait for the student's question, then answer the question as if you were that historical figure.

-Again, add it to the comment box:
+Again, add it to the request input box:

-Step 8 - Instruct the User
+Step 6 - Instruct the User

-Step 9 - Test Our Game
+Step 7 - Test Our Game

 Now we have completed the changes.
-It’s very important to thoroughly test it.
-You need to think about what the “worst” users would do to break your game.
+It’s very important to test it thoroughly.
+You need to think about what users would do to break your game.For example, we should test whether the chatbot adheres to the game rules.

 Next, we should test if the chatbot can guide the user properly: